-When a department determines that an employee has been overpaid, the department must notify Payroll in writing.
-Details must include the period of overpayment, the exact gross salary/bonus amount involved, and the reason for the overpayment.
+When a department or employee determines that an overpayment has occurred, the department or employee must notify Payroll in writing.
+Details must include the date the issue was discovered, the period of overpayment, the amount and type of overpayment (i.e. Regular wages, bonus, goal pay, etc.) and the reason for overpayment.
 Notification should be sent to firstname.lastname@example.org.